BastienFaivre/katacoda-scenarios/scenario/step2.md

 ## Practical part

-In the workflow file, the runner is specified using the `runs-on` attribute.
+In the workflow file `ci.yml`, the runner is specified using the `runs-on` attribute.
 Currently, the runner is a macOS machine.
 Let's see if a Linux based machine can perform better.

 To do this, change the line
 ```